ripienaar/free-for-dev/README.md

   * [Collect2](https://collect2.com) — Create an API endpoint to test, automate, and connect webhooks.
 Free plan allows for two datasets, 2000 records, 1 forwarder, and 1 alert.
   * [Commerce Layer](https://commercelayer.io) - Composable commerce API that can build, place, and manage orders from any frontend.
 Developer plan allows 100 orders per month and up to 1,000 SKUs for free.
   * [Conversion Tools](https://conversiontools.io/) - Online File Converter for documents, images, video, audio, eBooks.
 REST API is available.
 Libraries for Node.js, PHP, Python.
 Support files up to 50 GB (for paid plans).
 Free tier is limited by file size and number of conversions per day.
   * [Coupler](https://www.coupler.io/) - Data integration tool that syncs between apps.
-It can create live dashboards and reports, transform and manipulate values, collect and back up insights.
+It can create live dashboards and reports, transform and manipulate values, and collect and back up insights.
 The free plan has unlimited users, 100 runs with 1000 rows a month and unlimited integrations.
   * [CraftMyPDF](https://craftmypdf.com) - Auto-Generate PDF documents from reusable templates with a drop-and-drop editor and a simple API.
 Free plan comes with 100 PDFs/month and 3 templates.
   * [CurlHub](https://curlhub.io) — Proxy service for inspecting and debugging API calls.
 Free plan includes 10,000 requests per month.
   * [CurrencyScoop](https://currencyscoop.com) - Realtime currency data API for fintech apps.
 Free plan includes 5000 calls per month.